 “Sace, bhante, aññatitthiyapubbā imasmiṁ dhammavinaye ākaṅkhantā pabbajjaṁ, ākaṅkhantā upasampadaṁ cattāro māse parivasanti, catunnaṁ māsānaṁ accayena āraddhacittā bhikkhū pabbājenti upasampādenti bhikkhubhāvāya; ahaṁ cattāri vassāni parivasissāmi.
 Catunnaṁ vassānaṁ accayena āraddhacittā bhikkhū pabbājentu upasampādentu bhikkhubhāvāyā”ti.
 Alattha kho vacchagotto paribbājako bhagavato santike pabbajjaṁ alattha upasampadaṁ.

-“Venerable sir, if those who have previously followed another sect and wish to go forth and receive full ordination in this Dhamma and discipline wait for four months, and at the end of four months, if the bhikkhus are satisfied, they give them the going forth and the full ordination, I will wait for four years.
-At the end of four years, if the bhikkhus are satisfied, let them give me the going forth and the full ordination.”
-Vacchagotta the wanderer received the going forth in the presence of the Blessed One and received the full ordination.
+“Venerable sir, if those previously belonging to another sect who aspire to the going forth and full ordination in this Dhamma and Vinaya wait for four months, and after the passing of four months, if the bhikkhus are satisfied with them, they give them the going forth and full ordination to the bhikkhus’ state; I will wait for four years.
+After the passing of four years, if the bhikkhus are satisfied with me, let them give me the going forth and full ordination to the bhikkhus’ state.”
+The wanderer Vacchagotta received the going forth and full ordination in the presence of the Blessed One.

 Acirūpasampanno kho panāyasmā vacchagotto addhamāsūpasampanno yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho āyasmā vacchagotto bhagavantaṁ etadavoca: “yāvatakaṁ, bhante, sekhena ñāṇena sekhāya vijjāya pattabbaṁ, anuppattaṁ taṁ mayā; uttari ca me bhagavā dhammaṁ desetū”ti.